meetulr/Recurrence-Plan/README.md

         - Find the document that was created previously to the current document with the current `RecurrenceRule`, set the `latestInstanceDate` and the `endDate` of the `RecurrenceRule` to that instance's `startDate`.
 Update the `BaseRecurringEvent` accordingly (modifying the `endDate`).
         - Delete all the recurring instances with the same `recurrenceRuleId` as the current document, starting from the current date (The way google calendar does it).

-#### Thing to keep in mind: Updates would only be done on the `BaseRecurringEvent` if bulk operations being are done on the instances with the latest `RecurringRule`, because we want to generate new instances based on the latest `rrule` that the already generated instances were following.
+#### Thing to keep in mind: Updates would only be done on the `BaseRecurringEvent` if bulk operations being are done on the instances with the latest `RecurringRule`, because we want to generate new instances based on the latest `recurrenceRule` that the already generated instances were following.
 How do we ensure that?
   - By adding a check, of `endDate`s. i.e. we would only modify the `BaseRecurringEvent` if its `endDate` matches that of the current `RecurrenceRule`.

 #### Querying events